rahulvarmaviit/my-portfolio/README.md

 🤝 Contributions
 While this is a personal portfolio, feel free to:

-⚡ Fork for your own use
+⚡ Fork for your own

 🐛 Report issues via GitHub Issues